a-synchronous/rubico.land/articles/a-synchronous-functional-programming-handling-http.md

 ##### 403 Forbidden

 The server is refusing the client access to the requested resource.
-The client's authentication credentials are usually valid.

 ##### 404 Not Found

 The server cannot find the requested resource.
-The URL is not recognized, or the URL is recognized but the requested resource does not exist.
+Either the URL is not recognized, or the URL is recognized but the requested resource does not exist.

 ##### 405 Method Not Allowed